DaeLeonFlucas/osticket-prereqs/README.md

 <br /><h2>Step 4 - Install PHP Manager for IIS, along with the Rewrite Module and Microsoft Visual C++ Redistributable.</h2>
 <p>
-From the <a href="https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Link to Downloads</a>, download the files 'PHPManagerForIIS_V1.5.0.msi', 'rewrite_amd64_en-US.msi', and 'VC_redist.x86.exe'.
-After they have been downloaded, install all three onto the virtual machine.
+From the <a href="https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Link to Files</a>, Download the following files: 'PHPManagerForIIS_V1.5.0.msi', 'rewrite_amd64_en-US.msi', and 'VC_redist.x86.exe'.
+Once the files are downloaded, proceed to install all three on the virtual machine.
 </p>
 <p>
 <img src="https://imgur.com/ArPd1UX.png" height="35%" width="35%" alt="Resources"/>